GuoqiangWoodrowWu/MLC-theory/README.md

 # Multi-label classification: do Hamming loss and subset accuracy really conflict with each other?
-This repository is the official implementation of "Multi-label classification: do Hamming loss and subset accuracy really conflict with each other?" accepted in NeurIPS 2020.
+This repository is the official implementation of "Guoqiang Wu and Jun Zhu.
+Multi-label classification: do Hamming loss and subset accuracy really conflict with each other?" accepted in NeurIPS 2020.
 ## Programming Language
 The source code is written by Matlab
 ## File description